GabeOchieng/schneider/pages/optimization/problem_description.md

 Your algorithm must be engineered to accept data as defined by the `BatteryController.propose_state` function and use that data to propose a new state for the charge of the battery.
 The data passed to that function are as follows:

+ - `site_id` - The current site (building) id in case the model does different work per site
  - `timestamp` - The current date and time.
  - `battery` - A battery object with properties like `current_charge` which is a float from 0 (empty) to 1 (full).
  - `actual_previous_load` - The actual load (consumption) of the site during the last time step.